 These endorsements are the result of months of work reviewing candidates resumes, evaluating their organizations and policy positions, conducting in person interviews and written surveys.
 You can see our Candidate Survey as well as the Scorecard we used to evaluate them.
 As a group, we discussed and debated each candidate before voting on endorsement.

-We will announce our endorsements and publish a Voter Guide in the hopes we can be a resource for voters, as they seek to decide for themselves who to vote for.
-You can see the full endorsement list below, updated as they are announced.
+We announce our endorsements and publish this Voter Guide in the hopes we can be a resource for voters, as they seek to decide for themselves who to vote for.

 Our diverse membership agrees that there is a need for common sense leadership and pragmatic approach to policy.
 They believe candidates should have relevant experience and be appropriately prepared to serve in the office they seek.
 Business Voice is non-partisan and

 Will support pro-business candidates who recognize the impact of their elected office extends beyond their district, to the larger region